Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 It’s essentially like getting one of the top-level LSAT gurus who designed the Manhattan Prep course at your personal disposal.
 You just don’t get that with the major prep providers.

-And in terms of the actual coursework package and curriculum they’ve designed, it is rock solid.
+And in terms of the actual coursework package and curriculum they’ve designed, it is solid.
 I have to admit, because LSAT Lab is a smaller, growing company, I thought their digital platform and tech might sort of lack.
 But it doesn’t.
 At all.

 In fact, LSAT Lab has one of the better digital platforms I’ve seen.
 It’s sleek, modern, and super intuitive.
-You get access to all of your different LSAT resources directly in the left-hand nav bar: your personal study plan, online class schedule, video library, practice tests, analytics, section-specific quiz bank, etc.
+You get access to all of your different LSAT resources directly in the left-hand navigation bar: your personal study plan, online class schedule, video library, practice tests, analytics, section-specific quiz bank, etc.

 You kick each section off with a video lesson.
 Each one is roughly 20 to 30 minutes long and breaks down the topic at hand.
 Matt or Patrick teaches you how often the question type is tested, how to recognize it, and most importantly, how to solve for it.
 They do this mainly through helpful graphics and sample problems.

 That was one of my favorite parts of the LSAT Lab videos – their use of visuals.
 You never actually see Matt or Patrick onscreen.
 Instead, the video is completely animated with notes, illustrations, diagrams and bunch of other cool graphics that help you associate the lesson point with a visual.
 In my opinion, for visual learners like myself, this is huge.
-I honestly think their lessons are top shelf (though not as good as those from Blueprint LSAT).
+I honestly think their lessons are top-notch (though not as good as those from Blueprint LSAT).

 LSAT Lab video library